Skeli789/Complete-Fire-Red-Upgrade/README.md

 5. To decide the offsets where you want to insert the code:
 In 'scripts/make.py' change `OFFSET_TO_PUT=YYY` to the location you want to insert the data.
 Don't worry about changing *insert.py* because *make.py* automatically updates *insert.py* and *linker.ld*.

-6. Run **cmd.exe** in the main folder.
+6. Run **cmd.exe** from the **main folder**.
 You can do this by typing `cmd` and hitting enter in the url address or selecting *Open command window here* from right clicking on empty space while holding the shift key.
+If the command line contains */scripts* when showing the current directory, you are in the wrong place.

 7. In the command prompt window, type `python scripts//make.py` (or `python3 scripts//make.py` if you've installed multiple python versions).

+7.5.
+If you get an error with a mention of a file called **libwinpthread-1.dll** (or something similar), search Google for a 64-bit version of this file and add it to the root.

 A new gba file will appear named as **test.gba** and an **offsets.ini** file.
 Those are your resultant files.